 - Debugger: It is a program that identifies and fixes bugs and errors in a software program.

 46. Operating System

-An operating system is software that manages software resources and computer hardware, and it also offers different services for computer applications.
+An operating system is a software that manages software resources and computer hardware, and it also offers different services for computer applications.
 It acts as an interface between computer hardware and users.
-In addition, an operating system performs some fundamental tasks, such as file management, memory management, handling input and output, process management, and controlling peripheral devices.
+In addition, an operating system performs fundamental tasks, such as file management, memory management, input and output, process management, and peripheral devices.

 47. Structured Query Language (SQL)